bmait101/bmait-website/content/authors/bmm/_index.md

 highlight_name: false
 ---

-I am a quantitative ecologist who uses theory and statistical tools to understand ecological systems, then applies that knowledge to guide conservation and inform policy.
+I am a quantitative ecologist who uses theory and statistical tools to understand ecological systems (especially streams, rivers, and lakes), then applies that knowledge to guide conservation and inform policy.